solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }}
 ```
 ## 5. Precise relative order of landmark versions
-Using the temporal relations and the events and changes we have created, we precise the relations between landmark version using "Previous/Next property account" attributes.
+Using the temporal relations and the events and changes we have created, we precise the relations between landmarks versions using *Previous/Next property account* attributes.

 ### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioMutation events
 * Create links between landmark versions that are before and after an event of type *FolioMutation*.